maptracker/datasciencecoursera/Rnotes.md

 #### <a name='dataclassweird'></a>data.class() vs class() ####

-R documenation: *For compatibility reasons ...
+R documentation: *For compatibility reasons ...
 When ‘x’ is ‘integer’, the result of ‘data.class(x)’ is ‘"numeric"’ even when ‘x’ is classed.*